moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 where $\hat{a}^{\dagger}_j$ and $\hat{b}^{\dagger}_k$ are the bosonic creation operators corresponding to BS input modes $a$ and $b$, respectively.
 The indices $j$ and $k$ represent other properties of the photons that determine how distinguishable the photons are.
 For example, $j$ and $k$ could represent
-- polarizations,
+- polarizations (for polarization-encoded qubits),
 - spectral modes,
-- temporal modes,
+- temporal modes (for time-bin qubits),
-- arrival time,
+- arrival time (discussed in Section B),
 - transverse spatial mode.

 We are interested in the observed behavior at the output modes of the BS.